pmckeown/testing-for-supportability-article/README.md

 ```
 `Note that this JSON content should all be contained on a single line.
 It is only pretty printed here for readability.`

-There are many good guides on good logging practices but if you start with the principles above you will go far.
+There are many good guides ([like this one from Raygun](https://raygun.com/blog/c-sharp-logging-best-practices/)) on
+good logging practices but if you start with the principles above you will go far.

 If your logs don't follow these basic principles then talk to your product owner or engineering lead to start to
 address this.